supahero1/diep.io/pow_rust/README.md

-## Rivet's Proof of Work writte in Rust
+## Rivet's Proof of Work written in Rust

 The `build` folder contains a C++ solver with a nodejs compability.